 An irrevocable trust, however, is one that you cannot usually change after the agreement is signed – and setting up this kind of trust may bring about transfer tax benefits because you have transferred assets out of your estate.
 Contributions to the trust are generally subject to gift tax requirements during your lifetime.
 However, if certain conditions are met, assets placed in this type of trust (and appreciation on those assets over time) will be sheltered from estate tax after your death.

-In addition to initial funding, you can make an annual exclusion gift up to $15,000 (or $30,000 for married couples filing a joint return for tax year 2019) to an irrevocable trust each year without having to pay additional gift tax on that contribution.
+In addition to initial funding, you can make an annual exclusion gift (currently up to $15,000 for individuals or $30,000 for married couples filing a joint return) to an irrevocable trust each year without having to pay additional gift tax on that contribution.
 Speak with your trust administrator and attorney about whether a revocable trust and/or an irrevocable trust might be a good estate planning option for you and your family.

 3. Trusts offer specific parameters for the use of your assets

 Whether you establish a trust under your will and/or create a separate trust agreement during your lifetime, trusts give you the ability to truly customize your estate plan.
 You can include conditions such as age attainment provisions or parameters on how the assets will be used.
 For example, you can state that you’d like the money in a trust to be given to your grandchildren only once they turn 18 and only to be used for college tuition.
 Or you might decide to limit how much money a beneficiary can receive from the trust each year if they’re someone who may need extra help managing money.